TheTechRobo/rsync-tool/README.md

 # Instructions
  you will need to do the following:

-- modify the .sh file for your source and destination folders
 - open your terminal
+- pico rsync.sh
+- modify rsync.sh for the source & destination paths
+- Ctrl-X
+- type y and then enter
 - chmod +x rsync.sh
 - ./rsync.sh
 - you will need to run it whenever you want to sync it, it is not continuous